-We have designated accessible parking bays in our car park, and a shuttle buggy that will take you up the hill to the heart of the castle, bringing you back to your car after your visit.
+We have a shuttle buggy that will take you up the hill to the heart of the castle, bringing you back to your car after your visit.
 Please speak to the car park attendant on arrival.

 The ticket office is fitted with an induction loop with prices displayed in a large font.
 It is accessible by wheelchair and motorised chair and is fitted with a low counter.
 A wheelchair is available for visitors to use.

 The main entrance to the staterooms is not accessible by wheelchair due to the width of the medieval doorway.
 A separate entrance 10 metres before the main entrance provides access to the building and inside of the main entrance point.

 The first five castle rooms are accessible by wheelchair with a ramp (1:6) leading into the Kings Hall.
 For those visitors that have some independence from the wheelchair it may be possible to access further areas of the castle however, wheelchairs, walking aids and crutches are not allowed beyond The King’s Hall due to health and safety reasons.
 All areas of the castle, with the exception of the dungeon are well lit.